johnomahoy/Abandon-Cart/README.md

-This script will insert the data into a contact custom field for the AbandonCart.
+This script will insert the data into a contact custom field for the AbandonCart task.

 These are the expected data from the user: email\
                                           cartsessionURL\